IBM/data-governance-insurance-chatbot-app/README.md

 Go to this [link](https://cloud.ibm.com/kubernetes/catalog/create?platformType=openshift) to create an instance of OpenShift cluster.

-Make a note of the `Ingress Subdomain URL`:
+Make a note of the `Ingress Subdomain URL` as shown.

 ![ingress](images/ingress_subdomain.png)

 ### 3. Configure Security Verify